Mrs. Rachel Howe

 Dear Students and Parents,

 Welcome to Alice Buffett Magnet Middle School – home of the Buffett Bobcats.
-My name is Meg Thompson and I am the Gifted Facilitator at Buffett.
+My name is Rachel Howe and I am the Gifted Facilitator at Buffett.
 I look forward to working with you during the school year.

 Alice Buffett Magnet Middle School has maintained an outstanding record of academic excellence.
 Students who attend Buffett are well prepared to meet the academic rigors of high school.
 Our mission is to provide a rigorous academic experience that is based on research and best practices and enables all students to achieve their highest potential.